The Importance of Meal Planning for Family Meals

 Table manners may not be as strict as they once were, but they’re still important.
 There’s no better place to teach children manners than around the family dinner table.
 The common sense etiquette kids learn at the family table carries over into school interactions, and later on, into personal relationships and work interactions.
 Even if you don’t explicitly teach which fork to use or putting a napkin in your lap, your kids will learn from your example, and these lessons can really stick.

-Weekly Family Meal Plans Help All Other Meal Preparations Fall Into Place
+Weekly Family Meal Planning Help All Other Meal Preparations Fall Into Place

 Family meals don’t have to be complicated or involve elaborate preparation.
 Even a “build your own sandwich” night offers family closeness and the opportunity for sharing and conversation.
 When you plan weekly family meals ahead, you’ll find that much of the rest of your meal preparations fall into place.